 Those planning a career in mathematics must have good reasoning ability, persistence and the ability to apply basic principles to new problems.
 Mathematicians should be good communicators because they often discuss problems with non-mathematicians.
 High school students should study as much math as possible and develop a strong background in science.
-Foreign language study can be helpful.

 Completion of the suggested mathematics curriculum leads to an Associate in Science degree.